Cindy and Barrett with RV in Montrose

 Cindy Scott

-Living in an RV full-time is a lifestyle that’s attractive to many people.
-It can be appealing to anyone who wants the ultimate freedom of traveling on their own schedule, and it’s also perfect for those who want to live simply and with less clutter.
+Living in an RV full-time is a lifestyle that many people find attractive.
+It can appeal to anyone who wants the ultimate freedom of traveling on their own schedule, and it’s also perfect for those who want to live simply and with less clutter.

 If you’re considering taking the RV life plunge yourself, I know from first-hand experience that there are many questions you will have.